Prince Harry And Meghan Markle Wedding Rumors: Royal Bad Boy Getting Cold Feet?

 — BuzzFeed (@BuzzFeed) March 4, 2017

-Apparently, Prince Harry and Meghan Markle hadn’t seen each other for a couple of weeks prior to the Jamaican wedding due to their respective prior engagements, so when they did finally meet up in the tropical hot spot for the three-day wedding bash, many who were there with them said they were all over each other and very attentive to each other despite the pictures proving otherwise.
+Apparently, Prince Harry and Meghan Markle hadn’t seen each other for a couple of weeks prior to the Jamaican wedding due to their respective prior engagements so when they did finally meet up in the tropical hot spot for the three-day wedding bash, many who were there with them said they were all over each other and very attentive to each other despite the pictures proving otherwise.

-So, what is the truth about Prince Harry and Meghan Markle’s relationship?
-Is the royal bad boy getting cold feet or getting bored with his actress girlfriend?
+So what is the truth about Prince Harry and Meghan Markle’s relationship?
+Is the royal bad boy getting cold feet or getting bored of his actress girlfriend?
 Or were the pair just careful not to get caught in any embarrassing photos as they partied it up in Jamaica with Harry’s pals?
-Many fans of the Prince are hoping he’ll pop the question soon and lay the rumors to rest that he just might not be ready to get married yet.
+Many fans of the Prince are hoping he’ll pop the question soon and lay rest to the rumors that he just might not be ready to get married yet.

 [Featured Image by WPA Pool/Getty Images]